soniah/blog/content/posts/2011-02-20-the-scheduling-of-bjj-competitions.md

   <strong>N-1</strong>
 </p>

 ie for 8 competitors, there will be 7 fights.
-That was hard&#8230;**
+That was hard.**
 **

 ## A ready reckoner

 Given that most people dislike arithmetic, here's a table that allows you to look up how long a 5 minute fight bracket will take in hours and minutes, for a given number of competitors and a given fudge factor.
 Notice how with a fudge factor of 1.2, it only takes 11 competitors for a bracket to last 1 hour.
-And it explains why today's tournament was so late, they only allowed 1.5 hours for 51 competitors instead of 5 hours&#8230;
+And it explains why today's tournament was so late, they only allowed 1.5 hours for 51 competitors instead of 5 hours.

 <pre>Competitors	1.2	1.4	1.6
  2		00:06	00:07	00:08